Light rail in Canberra: Background

+Government proposals before 2012 ACT election

-In 1994, the ACT Government commissioned a study into light rail, based on the findings of an independent report that light rail would be viable in Canberra by 1998.
-In its detailed report consultants Booz Allen Hamilton recommended a route from Belconnen to Barton via the City and Kings Avenue Bridge be operating by 1998; Woden to Barton by 2000; Tuggeranong to Woden by 2002 and Gungahlin to City by 2004.
+In 1994, the Labor-led ACT Government commissioned a study into light rail, based on the findings of an independent report that light rail would be viable in Canberra by 1998.
+In its report, consultants Booz Allen Hamilton recommended a route from Belconnen to Barton via the City and Kings Avenue Bridge be operating by 1998; Woden to Barton by 2000; Tuggeranong to Woden by 2002; and Gungahlin to City by 2004.
 Routes to Canberra Airport and Queanbeyan received a lower priority.
-By January 1995 the then ACT Liberal Opposition Leader, Kate Carnell, announced her party's opposition to the light rail proposal citing "suspect" patronage figures and questioned the report's projected population for Canberra-Queanbeyan of 474,000 by 2016.
-Projections in 2017 for the Canberra-Queanbeyan population, forecast the metropolitan area reaching 474,000 between 2020 and 2023, four to seven years later than the 1995 projections.
-In 1995, the ACT Liberal Party came to power and plans for a light rail system in Canberra were dropped.
+By January 1995, the Canberra Liberals announced their opposition to the light rail proposal, questioning the report's patronage figures and population projections for Canberra-Queanbeyan.
+In March 1995, the Canberra Liberals came to power and plans for a light rail system were discontinued.

-In February 1998, the ACT Government announced its support for the Federation Line, a proposed 7 km line from the National Museum of Australia via Civic to the Australian War Memorial.
-The line was proposed to use heritage trams.
+In February 1998, the Canberra Liberals announced its support for the Federation Line, a proposed 7 km line from the National Museum of Australia via Civic to the Australian War Memorial.
+This line was proposed to use heritage trams.

-In September 2001, to try to garner support for the project, Melbourne tram W249 and Sydney tram R2001 were placed on display outside the Australian War Memorial, the latter operating on a 50 m section of track and powered by a diesel generator.
-In a further display in September 2003, W249 operated on an 80 m section of track on Parkes Way.

-An April 2012 report by URS consultants scored kerbside light rail +6, based on its benefits and harms.
-Bus rapid transit scored +5, and median light rail scored zero.

-August 2012 ACT Government submission to Infrastructure Australia estimated that bus rapid transit (BRT) had roughly twice the benefit-cost ratio of light rail transit (LRT) under a wide range of assumptions.

-The construction of Stage 1 of the light rail line was part of a deal struck between ACT Labor and the ACT Greens following the 2012 ACT election, at which Labor required the Greens' support to form government.
+Proposal reached

+Following the 2012 ACT election, ACT Labor needed the ACT Greens' support to remain in government.
+As part of their coalition agreement, the two parties agreed to the construction of Stage 1 of the light rail.
 Both parties had campaigned at the election in support of light rail.

 The opposition Canberra Liberals opposed the project.
 In April 2015, the party announced it would cancel any contracts for the light rail if it won the 2016 ACT election.
-The light rail project was the major issue of the campaign.
+The light rail project was the major issue of the 2016 campaign.
 The Labor government was returned at the election, with the party claiming the result as an endorsement of the project.

-Development
+Development and Stage 1

 In the 2013/14 ACT budget, $5 million was allocated for early design work.
 In September 2014, the business case was approved by the government.
 The project, known as Capital Metro during planning, was developed by the government agency Capital Metro Agency (CMA).
+The line was to be delivered under a public-private partnership.